 Lubin School of Business

-- Applications for the MS in Human Resources Management who have a minmium of three years of human resources experience in a managerial position may request a waiver of the GMAT or GRE.
-Résumé will be required supported by letters of recommendations.
+- If you are applying for the MS Financial Management, MS Financial Risk Management and MS Investment Management and have passed Level 1 of the CFA exam or Level 1 of FRM exam, you will be considered for a waiver of the GMAT/GRE requirement.
+If you are applying for the MS in Human Resources Management and have a minimum of three years of human resources experience in a managerial position, you may request a waiver of the GMAT or GRE.
+Résumé will be required supported by letters of recommendation.

-- Applications for the MS in Taxation who are currently a CPS, CMS or have been admitted to the bar may request a waiver of the GMAT or GRE.
+- If you are applying for the MS in Taxation and are currently a CPA, CMA, or have been admitted to the bar, you may request a waiver of the GMAT or GRE also

 Seidenberg School of Computer Science and Information Systems